kalehmann/blog-kalehmann-de/_posts/2019-09-19-schuelerraustausch.md

 technology.
 The company presented itself in a really interesting way.
 The guy giving us a presentation was some kind of salesman and doing this for a few centuries already.
-The presentation of him was correspondingly good and in my opinion the best of the three companies we visited.
+The presentation of him was correspondingly good and in my opinion the best of the four companies we visited.
 After the presentation we had a demonstration of a machine packaging sweets and after that we could try to package a piece of candy by our self according to a template.